pdxparrot/assets/SETUP.md

 * Attach the LoadingScreen to the Loader
 * Attach all of the manager prefabs to the scene LoadingManager

-At this point, the main scene should be runnable
+At this point, the main scene should be runnable but will error out until the main_menu scene is completed.

 # Main Menu Setup